yorklim/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## Using this guide
 This guide walks you through all the features of ClientCare and can be used as a quick reference whenever you need any help.
-If you're just getting started with ClientCare, we welcome you to start from our [Introduction](#introduction) section to learn more about the app.
+If you're just getting started with ClientCare, we welcome you to start from our [Introducing ClientCare](#introducing-clientcare) section to learn more about the app.
 For setting up ClientCare, you might find the [Quick Start](#quick-start) section helpful.

 Ready to use ClientCare?
 You can check out our [Features](#features) section.
 For ease of reference, the [Features](#features) section is divided into subsections corresponding to each main feature: